MarvFPV/Adalyn/README.md

 I personally tend to remove the microUSB connector from the Promicro and solder it directly to a unified daughterboard, that's also why the Promicro cutout may not fit with the USB connector still on the PCB.
 (I should really write up some documentation on that ^^)

 ## PCB version
-The adjusted Case files for the PCB version are currently not on this repo, they will be added later down the line.
+The adjusted Case files for the PCB version are currently on this repo.